AouatefRouahi/Winometer/README.md

 ------------
 Notes:
-1) See ErrorHandling folder to see what kind of messages are returned by the API where an error occurs
+1) See ErrorHandling folder to see what kind of messages are returned by the API when an error occurs

 2) See the Deployments-Steps.txt to see the different steps of the API deployment